Programs & Events

 In 1969, The LaGrange County Department of Parks & Recreation (LCPR) was established under the 1965 state park law with a five-member Park Board.
 The first Master Plan was developed in 1972 with the first official park rules adopted in 1977.
 LaGrange County Council adopted a new Park Board Ordinance in 1982.

-Delt Church Park and David Rogers Memorial Park were among the first county park properties acquired and developed by LCPR.
-Delt Church Park was donated to LaGrange County in 1933 and David Rogers Park was bequeathed to LaGrange County in 1966; both properties were transferred to LCPR in 1972 for development, with amenities evolving and improving over the years.
+Delt Church Park and David Rogers Memorial Park were the first county park properties acquired and developed by LCPR.
+Delt Church Park was donated to LaGrange County in 1933 and David Rogers Park was bequeathed to LaGrange County in 1966; both properties were transferred to LCPR in 1972 for development.
+Amenities evolved and improved over the years.

 Delt Church Park has become a favorite for the Amish Community.
 A mega-playground also makes this the go-to park in the area for families.
-This park also boasts the only 18-hole disc golf course in the area.
-A two-mile accessible trail now winds through the property.
+This park boasts the only 18-hole disc golf course in the county, with its first PDGA-sanctioned tournament held in 2025.
+A two-mile accessible trail winds through the property.
 Three pavilions have been built and replaced since its beginning, along with adding 2 horse shelters and vault toilets.

 Dallas Lake Park began in 1989 with the property acquisition of a former YMCA camp on the southern shore of Dallas Lake.
 The main building was renovated to become a rental facility.
 A small building at the entrance once provided housing for the Park Naturalist, and now serves as the LCPR main office.
 In 2013, additional property, surrounding and including Pond Lil, was acquired and is now a dedicated State Nature Preserve.
 Dallas Lake Park also provides a public swimming beach.
-In 2016, the Sweetgum Pavilion was constructed along with grills, picnic tables, a water fountain, and a vault toilet.
+In 2016, the Sweetgum Pavilion was constructed, and grills, picnic tables, a water fountain, and a vault toilet were added.
 A new swimming pier system was installed in 2018 on the public beach.

-Pine Knob Park, now our largest property at 254 acres, began as a 59-acre park donated to LCPR by the Pine Knob Conservation Club in 2004.
+Pine Knob Park, now our largest property at 275 acres, began as a 59-acre park donated to LCPR by the Pine Knob Conservation Club in 2004.
 LCPR continued the preservation legacy of the Conservation Club by continuing to restore and preserve the property, even as more property was acquired.
 This park offers unique amenities developed for the outdoor sportsman.
-Meteer Lake and Duff Lake offer quiet fishing; and, a 3D archery target trail offers opportunities to fine-tune archery skills.
-One rental facility, the renovated Clubhouse, is a favorite and is the only LCPR rental facility that is open year-round.
+Meteer Lake and Duff Lake offer quiet fishing, and a 3D archery target trail offers opportunities to practice archery skills.
+One rental facility, the renovated Clubhouse, is a favorite and is open year-round.
 The newest improvement includes the Mike Metz Fen Trail.
-This project added 2 miles of trails around Duff Lake and includes a shelter and restroom at the north end and a fishing dock on the west side.
+This project, completed in 2023, added 2 miles of trails around Duff Lake and included a shelter and vault toilet at the north end, and a fishing dock on the west side.
+In 2025, an additional 21 acres were added along the west border of the park.

 Five more properties were acquired along the way for a current total of 10 County Park Properties.
 The additional 5 properties include Cedar Lake Beach, Wall Lake Beach, Shipshewana Lake Park, Duff Memorial Park, and Cedar Fen.